Myth 1. It’s unreal to prepare the documents

 Don’t be afraid that without Russian you won’t be able to navigate in the new place.
 Many Belarusians speak English and can help you.
 Moreover signs in the streets and on public transport are duplicated in English.
 Besides with having online translators and voice input at hand the language barrier is no longer a threat.

-Mostly foreign citizens who apply for admission to Belarus don’t need to sit for exams.
+Entrance exams will not be difficult because you will not have them!
+Mostly foreign citizens who apply for admission to Belarus don’t need to sit for exams, which are obligatory for Belarusian applicants.
 An interview in the language of instruction will be enough.
 During the interview applicants will do basic tasks in major subjects.

 The exceptions are specialities connected with architecture, design and medicine.
 In these cases admission exams are obligatory.

-If you want you can rent a flat.
-The cost starts at $240 and higher.
+If you don't want to live in a hostel, you can rent a flat or a room.
+The cost starts at $200 and higher.
 Prices depend on the city, the location of the flat and its renovation.

 Transportation is another object of expense.
-Monthly travel card on public transport costs up to 20$.
+Monthly smart card on public transport costs up to 20$.

 Concerning food, every university has canteens where you can get a good meal for 2-3$.
 To buy groceries for a few days you need to spend in the supermarket 25-30$.